ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step3.md

 ----

-Before building the docker image, replace the server.xml and server.env.remote files used by Dockerfile for the ones provided for this tutorial
+Before building the docker image, replace the server.xml file used by Dockerfile for the one provided for this tutorial

 1. `cp /home/skytap/PurpleCompute/git/refarch-jee-customerorder/tutorial/tutorialConfigFiles/step3/server.xml /home/skytap/PurpleCompute/git/refarch-jee-customerorder/Common/`
-2. `cp /home/skytap/PurpleCompute/git/refarch-jee-customerorder/tutorial/tutorialConfigFiles/step3/server.env.remote /home/skytap/PurpleCompute/git/refarch-jee-customerorder/Common/`
+2. `cp /home/skytap/PurpleCompute/git/refarch-jee-customerorder/tutorial/tutorialConfigFiles/step3/server.env.docker /home/skytap/PurpleCompute/git/refarch-jee-customerorder/Common/`

 Finally, we are now ready to build the container: